materialsproject/pymatgen/docs/index.md

 - [Official documentation](https://pymatgen.org)
 - Bug reports or feature requests: Please submit a Github Issue.
 - Code contributions via pull requests are welcome.
-- For questions that are not bugs or feature requests, please use the `pymatgen` [MatSci forum](https://matsci.org/pymatgen) or open a [GitHub discussion].
+- For questions that are not bugs or feature requests, please use the pymatgen [MatSci forum](https://matsci.org/pymatgen) or open a [GitHub discussion].
-- [matgenb] provides some example Jupyter notebooks that demonstrate how to use `pymatgen` functionality.
+- [matgenb] provides some example Jupyter notebooks that demonstrate how to use pymatgen functionality.
 - Follow us on [Twitter](https://twitter.com/pymatgen) to get news and tips.

 [pull request]: https://github.com/materialsproject/pymatgen/pulls
 [github issue]: https://github.com/materialsproject/pymatgen/issues
 [github discussion]: https://github.com/materialsproject/pymatgen/discussions

-## Why use `pymatgen`?
+## Why use pymatgen?

 1. **It is (fairly) robust.** Pymatgen is used by thousands of researchers and is the analysis code powering the [Materials Project].
 The analysis it produces survives rigorous scrutiny every single day.
 Bugs tend to be found and corrected quickly.
 Pymatgen also uses Github Actions for continuous integration, which ensures that every new code passes a comprehensive suite of unit tests.
 2. **It is well documented.** A fairly comprehensive documentation has been written to help you get to grips with it quickly.
-3. **It is open.** You are free to use and contribute to `pymatgen`.
-It also means that `pymatgen` is continuously being improved.
+3. **It is open.** You are free to use and contribute to pymatgen.
+It also means that pymatgen is continuously being improved.
 We will attribute any code you contribute to any publication you specify.
-Contributing to `pymatgen` means your research becomes more visible, which translates to greater impact.
+Contributing to pymatgen means your research becomes more visible, which translates to greater impact.
-4. **It is fast.** Many of the core numerical methods in `pymatgen` have been optimized by vectorizing in `numpy`/`scipy`.
+4. **It is fast.** Many of the core numerical methods in pymatgen have been optimized by vectorizing in `numpy`/`scipy`.
 This means that coordinate manipulations are fast.
 Pymatgen also comes with a complete system for handling periodic boundary conditions.
 5. **It will be around.** Pymatgen is not a pet research project.
 It is used in the well-established Materials Project.
 It is also actively being developed and maintained by the [Materials Virtual Lab], the ABINIT group and many other research groups.
 6. **A growing ecosystem of developers and add-ons**.
 Pymatgen has contributions from materials scientists all over the world.
-We also now have an architecture to support add-ons that expand `pymatgen`'s functionality even further.
-Check out the [contributing page](https://pymatgen.org/contributing) and [add-ons page](https://pymatgen.org/addons) for details and examples.
+We also now have an architecture to support add-ons that expand pymatgen's functionality even further.
+Check out the [contributing page](/contributing) and [add-ons page](/addons) for details and examples.

     *The code is mightier than the pen.*

 ## Matgenie & Examples

-The [Materials Virtual Lab] has developed a [matgenie web app](http://matgenie.materialsvirtuallab.org) which demonstrates some of the basic functionality of pymatgen, as well as a [matgenb repository](http://matgenb.materialsvirtuallab.org) of Jupyter notebooks for common and advanced use cases.
+The [Materials Virtual Lab] has developed a [matgenie web app](http://matgenie.materialsvirtuallab.org) which demonstrates some of the basic functionality of pymatgen, as well as a [matgenb] repository of Jupyter notebooks for common and advanced use cases.
 One of the ways you can contribute is to fork the matgenb repo and add your own examples.

 Below are a quick look at some of the graphical output possible.